 Developmental therapeutics; renal / liver / retinoblastoma / neuro-oncology

 James I. Geller, MD, completed his undergraduate training at Dartmouth College, graduate medical training at the Sackler School of Medicine, residency training in pediatrics at New York Medical College and pediatric hematology / oncology training at St. Jude Children's Research Hospital.
-His current appointment is with the University of Cincinnati and Children's Hospital Medical Center in the capacity of associate professor of pediatrics.
+His current appointment is with Cincinnati Children's Hospital Medical Center within the University of Cincinnati in the capacity of professor of pediatrics.

 MD: Sackler School of Medicine, 1997.